chloforr/data-analytics-power-bi-report23/README.md

 The Products table contains information about each product sold by the company, including the product code, name, category, cost price, sale price, and weight.
 - Loaded from a web-hosted csv file
 - Duplicates of product code were removed
-- Weight column converted to decimal format, removed units, and converted all to kg by using column from example and DAX function: Weight In Kg = IF(Products[Weight] > 100, Products[Weight]/1000,Products[Weight])

 **Stores Table**:\
 The Stores table contains information about each store, including the store code, store type, country, region, and address.